Even as companies struggle with supply chain challenges, figuring out how to cut carbon emissions in their supply chains remains a top priority.

 To help you optimize your supply chain for sustainability, let’s take a look at where CO2 emissions in supply chains come from and how CO2 emissions are measured.
 Then we’ll discuss 10 strategies to cut carbon emissions in your supply chain.

-How are CO2 Emissions Measured, and Why Does the Transportation Industry Produce So Much?
+How are CO2 Emissions Measured?
+How Much cO2 Does the Transportation Industry Produce?

 In the future, new technology may continue to reduce or even eliminate this reliance on fossil fuels.
 In the here and now, companies can cut carbon emissions in their supply chains by focusing on improved efficiency and waste reduction.